LAM-IJLRA/ijlra_cheat_sheets/docs/lam-es.md

 ## Remote computers

-To connect to the computers in Sabine from outside the lab, follow the instructions at `Miles/Themes/SonEspace/Utilities/remote-desktop.txt` using the information at `Miles/Themes/SonEspace/Utilities/list-computers.txt`.
+To connect to the computers in Sabine from outside the lab:

+- Follow the instructions at `Miles/Themes/SonEspace/Utilities/remote-desktop.txt`.
+- Using the information at `Miles/Themes/SonEspace/Utilities/list-computers.txt`.

 ## Shared calendar

 Send a mail to [Brian Katz](mailto:brian.katz@sorbonne-universite.fr) asking for an invitation to the shared group calendar.

+## Mailing list

+Send a mail to [Brian Katz](mailto:brian.katz@sorbonne-universite.fr) asking for an invitation to the group mailing list.